aivanzhang/data_checks/README.md

             "MyFirstDataCheck"
         ]
 ```
-:tada: That's it! :tada: You've created your first data suite.
+:tada: That's it! :tada: You've created your first DataSuite.
 Now you can run it from the command line (see [Command Line Interface / Run Suites](#run-suites)).

 > [!IMPORTANT]
 > Your suite should be written inside the specified `SUITES_MODULE` in your settings file.
 For example, if you set `SUITES_MODULE = "my_suites"`, then you should write your check in `my_suites/my_first_data_suite.py`.
 Make sure that `SUITES_MODULE` and any nested modules are properly defined as directories (i.e. have an `__init__.py` file).